St Benet Gracechurch: Rebuilding after the Great Fire

-In 1791, Dr. George Gaskin, the secretary of the Society for Promoting Christian Knowledge, became rector at St Benet's.
-His society work entailed co-ordinating the distribution of bibles and other religious works throughout the British Isles.
+In 1791, George Gaskin, the secretary of the Society for Promoting Christian Knowledge, became rector at St Benet's.
+His society work entailed co-ordinating the distribution of Bibles and other religious works throughout the British Isles.
 In 1797, he took up the position of rector of the church of Stoke Newington, while maintaining the benefice of St Benet.

 Demolition

 The 19th century saw a movement of population from the City of London to surrounding suburbs.
 This left many of the city churches with tiny congregations, while many of the newly built suburbs had no churches.
 The Union of Benefices Act 1860 was passed by Parliament, permitting the demolition of City churches and the sale of land to raise money to build churches in the suburbs.
 St Benet Gracechurch was demolished in 1868 so that Gracechurch Street could be widened.
 The land was sold for £24,000 and the proceeds used to build St Benet Mile End Road.
 The parish was combined with that of nearby All Hallows Lombard Street and the furnishings distributed among several churches.
 The pulpit is now in St Olave Hart Street.
 The interments were reburied in the City of London Cemetery, at Manor Park.

-The site, at the intersection of Gracechurch and Fenchurch Streets, is now occupied by a seven-story office block, built in 1997.
+The site, at the intersection of Gracechurch and Fenchurch Streets, is now occupied by a seven-storey office block, built in 1997.

 Present day

-The parish now forms part of the combined parish of St Edmund the King and Martyr, and St Mary Woolnoth Lombard Street with St Nicholas Acons, All Hallows Lombard Street, St Benet Gracechurch, St Leonard Eastcheap, St Dionis Backchurch and St Mary Woolchurch Haw - usually shortened to "St Edmund & St Mary Woolnoth".
+The parish now forms part of the combined parish of St Edmund the King and Martyr, and St Mary Woolnoth Lombard Street with St Nicholas Acons, All Hallows Lombard Street, St Benet Gracechurch, St Leonard Eastcheap, St Dionis Backchurch and St Mary Woolchurch Haw – usually shortened to "St Edmund & St Mary Woolnoth".
 It is part of the Church of England's Diocese of London.